-• Povetacicept has been well-tolerated overall; the most common adverse events (AEs) has been mild (G1) headache or migraine.
+• Povetacicept has been well-tolerated overall; the most common adverse events (AEs) have been mild (G1) headache or migraine.
 Asymptomatically decreased Ig, an expected pharmacodynamic (PD) effect, has been noted, primarily of the IgM isotype, with no hypogammaglobulinemia of total IgG.
 The incidence of infection has not been significantly different from placebo.
-No G4-5 AEs, serious AEs, serious or severe infection, severe hypogammaglobulinemia, or cytokine release (no significant changes in: GM-CSF, IFNγ, IL-3, IL-6, IL-7, IL-8, IL-10, IL-18, MIP-1α, MIP-1β, MCP-1, TNFα, or TNFβ) have been observed.
+No G4-5 AEs, serious AEs, serious or severe infection, severe hypogammaglobulinemia, or cytokine release (no significant changes in: Granulocyte-macrophage colony-stimulating factor (GM-CSF), IFNγ, IL-3, IL-5, IL-6, IL-7, IL-8, IL-10, IL-18, macrophage inflammatory protein (MIP)-1α, MIP-1β, monocyte chemoattractant protein (MCP)-1, TNFα, or TNFβ) have been observed.